 Mrs Dawson teaches in Year 2 and is the Deputy Headteacher.
 She is also the leader of English in our school.

-Mrs Brownlow and Mrs Lyon teach in Year 1 and they are the leaders of Phonics and Early Reading.
+Mrs Lyon teaches in Year 1.
+She is the leader of Phonics and Early Reading.

-Mr Castro is the MFL teacher in school and also covers PPT time and works at the after school club.
+Mr Castro is the MFL teacher in school and also covers PPA time and works at the After School Club.

-Children in KS1 can visit the gorgeous, new library EVERY MORNING PLAYTIME to borrow books to read, change books that have been read at home or to just sit and read in the library.
+Children in KS1 and KS2 can visit our fabulous library EVERY DAY at playtime to borrow books to read, change books that have been read at home or to just sit and read in the library.

 The library is stocked with 100's of books - fiction, non-fiction, picture books and poetry books.
 It has soft and comfy places to sit if you want to spend your playtime reading or browsing the books.